 With broad market indices used as proxies, the value effect was positive.
 The value effect was positive in large caps but negative in mid and small caps.

 Overall, small caps outperformed large caps in non-U.S. developed markets.

 Emerging Markets Stocks

-In U.S. dollar terms, emerging markets indices outperformed both the U.S. market and developed markets outside the U.S.
+In U.S. dollar terms, emerging markets indices outperformed developed market indices, including the U.S., during the quarter.

 Real Estate Investment Trusts

-Interest rates across the U.S. fixed income markets generally increased in the third quarter.
-The yield on the 5-year Treasury note rose 13 basis points (bps) to 1.14%.
-The yield on the 10-year Treasury note rose 11 bps to 1.60%.
-The 30-year Treasury bond increased 2 bps to finish with a yield of 2.32%.
+Interest rates increased across the U.S. fixed income market for the quarter.
+The yield on the 5-year Treasury note increased by 3 basis points (bps) to 1.92%.
+The yield on the 10-year Treasury note increased by 2 bps to 2.33%.
+The 30-year Treasury bond yield increased by 2 bps to finish at 2.86%.

 The yield on the 1-year T-bill rose 7 bps to 1.31%, and the 2-year Treasury note yield rose 9 bps to 1.47%.
 The yield on the 3-month Treasury bill increased 3 bps to 1.06%, while the 6-month Treasury bill yield increased 6 bps to 1.20%.

 In terms of total returns, short-term corporate bonds gained 0.59%, and intermediate-term corporates gained 1.05%.

 Short-term municipal bonds generated a total return of 0.49%, while intermediate-term municipal bonds returned 0.83%.
 General obligation bonds gained 1.14%, outperforming revenue bonds by 4 bps.